FurryMushroom/UAV_optimization_TWC/README.md

 # UAV_optimization_TWC
-Source code of the TWC paper.
+Source code of the paper submitted to IEEE TWC.